Isoparametric hypersurfaces and metrics of constant scalar curvature: Introduction

 The principal interest in this article is to study multiplicity results for solutions of the Yamabe equation on the products $(S^n \times S^k , [g_0^n + T^2 g_0^k ])$, for $n,k\geq 2$.
 This problem was already considered by the second author in \cite{Petean}, where it is studied the number of solutions which depend only on the first variable, and are radial (i.e. invariant by the canonical $SO(n)$-action which leaves the poles fixed).
 The same type of results had actually been obtained previously (and in a more complete way) by Q. Jin, Y. Y. Li and H. Xu \cite[Theorem 1.3]{Jin} in another context.

-Our main result in this article is the existence of non-radial solutions of the equation.
-Since $p_{n+k} <p_n$ it is enough to study solutions of the subcritical Yamabe equation on $S^n$:
+In this article we will show the existence of non-radial solutions of the equation.
+Since $2<p_{n+k} <p_n$ it is enough to study solutions of the subcritical Yamabe equation on $S^n$:

-where $\lambda $ is a positive constant (related to the scalar curvature of the product manifold) and $q<p_n -1$.
-This equation has already been studied by several authors like in the article \cite{Jin} that we just mentioned and in the article \cite{Veron}, where M-F.Bidaut-Veron and L. Veron show that the constant $u=1$ is the only solution of the equation if $\lambda \leq n/(q-1)$.
+where $\lambda $ is a positive constant (related to the scalar curvature of the product manifold) and $1<q<p_n -1$.
+This equation has already been studied by several authors.
+Of particular interest to us are the articles \cite{Jin} that we just mentioned and the article \cite{Veron}, where M-F.Bidaut-Veron and L. Veron show that the constant $u\equiv 1$ is the only solution of the equation if $\lambda \leq n/(q-1)$.
 We will actually make use of this result later.